smartinternz02/SI-GuidedProject-604390-1697705104/README.md

 5. Open app.py using any IDE that supports flask framework.
 6. Run the program and open the specified port number on the browser.

+Note : This application was developed on MacOS(ARMX64).
+The tensorflow versions subject to other systems may be different.